abap2UI5/docs/docs/get_started/about.md

 Since you configure the HTTP handler yourself, you retain complete control over all external communications, ensuring security.

 ##### Enterprise Ready
 This framework is specifically tailored to meet the needs of ABAP developers building business applications.
-By leveraging SAP’s official UI5 for the frontend and adhering to clean core principles on the backend with SAP’s proprietary ABAP language, abap2UI5 provides an enterprise-ready solution compatible with a wide range of SAP products.
+By leveraging SAP’s UI5 framework for the frontend and adhering to clean core principles on the backend with SAP’s ABAP language, abap2UI5 provides an enterprise-ready solution compatible with a wide range of SAP products.

 ##### Productive Usage
 abap2UI5 can be used like any other UI5 app or ABAP program in a productive environment.